-Reclining churches are Program-Driven.
-Reclining leaders are convinced that the success of their churches lies in the strength of the programming.
-All decisions are made in light of and for the benefit of the programming.
+19.1.
+The second stream of the Contented The constraints of the second stream of the secon decisions are made in light of and for the benefit of the programming.
 The programming is the point of reference from which everything else flows.